mrapp-ke/Boomer-Datasets/README.md

 This dataset is used to predict the sub-cellular locations of proteins according to their sequences.
 It contains 519 sequences for Gram positive species.
 Both the GO (gene ontology) features and PseAAC (including 20 amino acid, 20 pseudo-amino acid and 400 diptide components) are provided.
 There are 4 subcellular locations (cell membrane, cell wall, cytoplasm and extracell).

+### Human-GO

+*Jianhua Xu, Jiali Liu, Jing Yin, and Chengyu Sun.
+A multi-label feature extraction algorithm via maximizing feature variance and feature-label dependence simultaneously.
+Knowledge-Based Systems, 98, pp. 172 — 184, 2016.*

+This dataset is used to predict the sub-cellular locations of proteins according to their sequences.
+It contains 3106 sequences for Human species.
+Both the GO (Gene ontology) features and PseAAC (including 20 amino acid, 20 pseudo-amino acid and 400 diptide components) are provided.
+There are 14 subcellular locations (centriole, cytoplasm, cytoskeleton, endoplasm reticulum, endosome, extracell, golgi apparatus, lysosome, microsome, mitochondrion, nucleus, peroxisome, plasma membrace, and synapse).

 ### Image

 *Min-Ling Zhang and Zhi-Hua Zhou.
 ML-kNN: A lazy learning approach to multi-label learning.
 Pattern Recognition, 40(7): pp. 2038–2048, 2007.*